What is foster caring?

 Can I foster if I live outside of Victoria?

 Unfortunately not.
 As we are based in Melbourne we like to keep our foster carers within a reasonable distance so that we can easily do yard checks, meet and greets, follow up visits etc.

 We feel very strongly about being involved in all our animals transition from pound to foster home and from foster home to forever home.
 It is important that we are close by should our foster parents need our assistance at short notice.

 These animals have already come from difficult lives and it is our responsibility to ensure we do everything we can to make sure that the foster home they go to is a safe and suitable environment that will assist with their rehabilitation process.

 Having our animals within close proximity also means we can provide and recommended services to our foster carers such as behaviourists, trainers, veterinarians etc. We only recommended people/places/businesses whom we know and trust.

 There are lots of great animal rescue organisations all across the country so we urge you to get in touch with your local rescue group and offer to foster.

-The highlighted area on the map below shows our foster carer zone.
+The highlighted area on the map below shows our foster carer zone and the blue drop pin in the location of our preferred veterinary clinic.
 If you are only just outside the zone but are willing to travel then please still get in touch.

 Foster a Dog Foster a Cat